Types of Birth Control Pills (Oral Contraceptives)

 If you are still confused about what to do if you have missed any birth control pills, use a back-up method of birth control each time you have vaginal intercourse, and take a birth control pill each day until you can talk to your health care provider.

-Birth control pills should NOT be used by women who have a history of breast cancer, endometrial cancer, undiagnosed vaginal bleeding, liver tumors or disease, increased clotting or stroke risk, or if pregnant.
+Birth control pills should not be used by women who have a history of:

 Smoking increases the risk of serious heart side effects when using a combined estrogen and progestin birth control, including the ring or the patch.
 Combination estrogen and progestin birth control should NOT be used in women over 35 years of age who smoke due to an increased risk of rare but serious side effects, such as heart attack, blood clots, and stroke.

 Women should talk to their healthcare professional about their individual risk profile before deciding which birth control method to use.
 Heart risks linked with the pill increase with:

 - family history of heart disease

 Let your physician know if you have migraine headaches when discussing birth control options.

 The birth control pill does not protect against any form of sexually transmitted disease (STD), including HIV / AIDS.
 A male latex or female condom should be used in combination with any other form of birth control if protection against STDs is needed.